ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 *   Once done, stop the Storm topology

-The Storm topology can be deactivated/killed from the Storm UI or shell
+Open the terminal of your sandbox:, then we can deactivate/kill the Storm topology from the Storm View or shell.

 ~~~bash
 storm kill TruckEventKafkaExperimTopology